Estimating the limiting shape of bivariate scaled sample clouds: with additional benefits of self-consistent inference for existing extremal dependence properties: Abstract

 \section{Abstract}

-An integral part of carrying out statistical analysis for bivariate extreme events is characterising the tail dependence relationship between the two variables.
-In the extreme value theory literature, various techniques are available to assess or model different aspects of tail dependence; currently, inference must be carried out separately for each of these, with the possibility of contradictory conclusions.
-Recent developments by \cite{Nolde2021} have established theoretical links between different characterisations of extremal dependence, through studying the limiting shape of an appropriately-scaled sample cloud.
-We exploit these results for inferential purposes, by first developing an estimator for the sample limit set and then using this to deduce self-consistent estimates for the extremal dependence properties of interest.
-In simulations, the limit set estimates are shown to be successful across a range of distributions, and the estimates of dependence features are individually competitive with existing estimation techniques, and jointly provide a major improvement.
-We apply the approach to a data set of sea wave heights at pairs of locations, where the estimates successfully capture changes in the limiting shape of the sample cloud as the distance between the locations increases, including the weakening extremal dependence that is expected in environmental applications.
+The key to successful statistical analysis of bivariate extreme events lies in flexible modelling of the tail dependence relationship between the two variables.
+In the extreme value theory literature, various techniques are available to model separate aspects of tail dependence, based on different asymptotic limits.
+Results from Balkema and Nolde \cite{Balkema2010} and Nolde \cite{Nolde2014} highlight the importance of studying the limiting shape of an appropriately-scaled sample cloud when characterising the whole joint tail.
+We now develop the first statistical inference for this limit set, which has considerable practical importance for a unified inference framework across different aspects of the joint tail.
+Moreover, Nolde and Wadsworth \cite{Nolde2021} link this limit set to various existing extremal dependence frameworks.
+Hence, a by-product of our new limit set inference is the first set of self-consistent estimators for several extremal dependence measures, avoiding the current possibility of contradictory conclusions.
+In simulations, our limit set estimator is successful across a range of distributions, and the corresponding extremal dependence estimators provide a major joint improvement and small marginal improvements over existing techniques.
+We consider an application to sea wave heights, where our estimates successfully capture the expected weakening extremal dependence as the distance between locations increases.

 {\bf Keywords:} bivariate extremes; coefficient of asymptotic independence; conditional extremes; extremal dependence structure; gauge function; sample cloud\\

 {\bf Acknowledgements} This publication is based upon work supported by the King Abdullah University of Science and Technology (KAUST) Office of Sponsored Research (OSR) under Award No.\ OSR-2017-CRG6-3434.02.
 We thank Philip Jonathan and Jennifer Wadsworth for providing access to the data studied in Section~\ref{subsec:waves}.